 In this week's So Many Fairies story “Fire Fairies,” Nicholas and Miriam love their grandmother, Nani’s, warm and cozy home.
 But then, one spring day, a fire breaks out, and Nani's home is mostly lost to smoke and flame.

-Their grandmother is OK with the loss, but Miriam is not OK.
+Their grandmother is okay with the loss, but Miriam is not okay.
 In fact, she becomes afraid that the fire may happen again.
 It takes the work of several fairies to help Miriam learn to appreciate fire again.

 In addition to the helpful work of fairies, I often find that when my kiddos or I are scared of something, it helps to make it smaller.